Another approach to the equivalence of measure-many one-way quantum finite automata and its application: Preliminaries

-Since an E-1QFA has a left end-marker `\#' which is different from an MM-1QFA, the approach to the equivalence problem of MM-1QFAs may not be applied directly to that of E-1QFAs.
-We need a more careful pre-treatment.
-Thus, denote
+Since an E-1QFA has a left end-marker `\#' (unlike the MM-1QFA), the approach used for MM-1QFAs cannot be applied directly.
+A more careful treatment is required.
+Thus, we define

 and

 for any $\omega=x_1x_2\cdots x_n\in\Sigma^*$.